jonlpersson/ed-latimore/site/_drafts/how-to-increase-acetylcholine-best-drugs-and-supplements.md

 This interpretation of acetylcholine makes sense consider that many ingredients in supplements designed to increase acetylcholine levels and boost your ability to learn also have shown a proclivity for inducing the theta brain wave state.
 This is the most common state in the "flow" state of mind and the one that researchers have most associated with dreaming.&nbsp;

-This dreaming bit may seem like a tangent, but it's important to the bigger picture of the power of acetylcholine.
+This dreaming bit may seem like a tangent, but it's essential to the bigger picture of the power of acetylcholine.
 Researchers at the University of Rome have discovered that while dreaming, the brain looks identical to a brain that is retrieving memories ([source](https://www.scientificamerican.com/article/the-science-behind-dreaming/)).

+We know that dreams happen during the REM stage of sleep.
+The same stage that acetylcholine is elevated.
+I posit that this means another benefit of acetylcholine is that it boosts your ability to synthesize ideas and create new lines of thinking.
+Or, at the very least, lack of it will impair your natural creativity.